-The Controller's Division, in consultation with the Office for International Students and Scholars ("OISS") and the Office of the General Counsel, is issuing the following guidance on payments to individuals who are not U.S. citizens or permanent residents.
+The Controller's Division, in consultation with the Office of Global Services (OGS) and the Office of the General Counsel, is issuing the following guidance on payments to individuals who are not U.S. citizens or permanent residents.

 These payments may relate to employment, independent contractor/freelance services, honoraria, stipends or any other relationship that includes a payment to an individual who is not a U.S. citizen or permanent resident.
 In some instances, a foreign national's visa will not allow the University to enter into certain financial or work relationships with that individual.
 Therefore, it is important to confirm that the desired relationship is legally permissible before agreeing to do so.
 This list is for general guidance purposes only and is not complete.
 There are many circumstances where employment or engagement of a foreign national may or may not be permitted, but the requirements may be more complex and require advice from those with expertise.

-Please consult the OISS about employment of or engaging services from foreign nationals with other visa classifications or situations and Payroll to process the relevant information before the employment or services begin to ensure that payments may be made.
+Please consult OGS about employment of or engaging services from foreign nationals with other visa classifications or situations and Payroll to process the relevant information before the employment or services begin to ensure that payments may be made.

 • foreign nationals in F-2, H-4, O-3, or TD status (these are all dependent classifications where employment is not permitted under any circumstances).